Ernie Barry: Political career

 From 1971 to 1974 he was an elected member of the Hutt Valley Electric Power Board.
 He was also a member of the Wellington Regional Water Board and Hutt Valley Drainage Boards.
 In 1977 he stood for the mayoralty, after Labour's previous mayoral candidate John Seddon declined to stand, but was defeated by incumbent John Kennedy-Good.
 He was, however, re-elected to the council where Labour won a majority.
-For that triennium he was deputy mayor.
+For that triennium he was deputy mayor after Labour won control of the council and also took all but one committee chairmanship.
 At the 1980 election he left local politics after he again lost the mayoralty to Kennedy-Good.
 The election was a landslide defeat for Labour and Barry, alongside all but one Labour candidate was defeated for the councillor seats.
 Fellow councillor John Terris, the only successful Labour candidate in 1980, said Barry was a "kindly soul" but not afraid of confrontation.

 Later life and death

 Barry was appointed a Member of the Order of the British Empire in the 1986 Queen's Birthday Honours, for services to local government.

 Barry retired from teaching in 1989 and moved with his wife to live in Brisbane.
 He was diagnosed with acute myeloid leukemia in September 2003.
 While in hospital under care he gave the hospital advice on how a nearby toilet cistern was leaking and occupied time calculating how much water was being lost.
 He died in December 2003.
 He was survived by his wife and children.
 His wife Barbara died in Brisbane in 2015.